tornadoweb/tornado/website/sphinx/releases/next.rst

 * New function `IOLoop.current` returns the ``IOLoop`` that is running on the current thread (as opposed to `IOLoop.instance`, which returns a specific thread's (usually the main thread's) IOLoop).
+* `tornado.options.parse_config_file` now configures logging automatically
+  by default, in the same way that `parse_command_line` does.
+* New function `tornado.options.add_parse_callback` schedules a callback to be run after the command line or config file has been parsed.
+The keyword argument ``final=False`` can be used on either parsing function to supress these callbacks.
+* Function `tornado.options.enable_pretty_logging` has been moved to the `tornado.log` module.